Rambler American: Mexico

 The line continued with minor cosmetic changes for the 1962 model year.
 The Mexican automobile industry integration decree was also issued in 1962 by the government of President Adolfo López Mateos.
-Among its statutes was a ban on fully finished vehicle imports and called for a reduction of body styles and engines as well as a new requirement of a minimum of 60% of components and equipment to be produced locally.
+Among its statutes was a ban on fully finished vehicle imports and called for a reduction of body styles and engines, as well as a new requirement of a minimum of 60% of components and equipment to be produced locally.
 Automakers responded by reducing the number of car lines, trim levels, options, and variants in all product lines, Willys Mexicana being no exception.
-Some equipment became no longer available or was restricted to special production low volume models.
+Some equipment became unavailable or was restricted to special low-volume production models.
 Rambler Americans were no longer available with an automatic transmission, being restricted to a three-speed manual from 1962.

-In 1963 Willys Mexicana was reorganized as a new company, Vehículos Automotores Mexicanos (VAM), with direct investments by American Motors, Kaiser Willys, and the Mexican government.
+In 1963, Willys Mexicana was reorganized as a new company, Vehículos Automotores Mexicanos (VAM), with direct investments from American Motors, Kaiser-Willys, and the Mexican government.
 A fifth body style, a two-door hardtop, was introduced.
-Named the Rambler American Hardtop, it was the Mexican equivalent to the Rambler American 440H model marketed in the US and Canada.
-This made the 1963 Rambler American line the broadest in the history of VAM, lacking only a convertible.
+Known as the Rambler American Hardtop, it was the Mexican equivalent of the Rambler American 440H model marketed in the U.S. and Canada.
+This made the 1963 Rambler American line the broadest in VAM history, lacking only a convertible.
 The car became VAM's first sporty compact, its first high-end luxury model (even above the also-new regular-production Rambler Classic), and its first limited edition.
-A feature was the standard 138 hp 195.6 CID I6 with two-barrel carburetor and OHV configuration.
+A feature was the standard 138 hp 195.6 CID I6 with a two-barrel carburetor and OHV configuration.
 A total of 90 units of this version were made.

-For 1964, the third-generation Rambler American debuted in Mexico and was available in two-door and four-door sedans as well as a four-door station wagon.
-At first standard with the L-head 90 hp 195.6 CID I6 as in the previous four years, it was replaced by the one-barrel 127 hp OHV version as the standard engine early in the year.
+For 1964, the third-generation Rambler American debuted in Mexico and was available as two- and four-door sedans as well as a four-door station wagon.
+Initial cars were fitted with the L-head 90 hp 195.6 CID I6 as in the previous four years, but replaced by the one-barrel 127 hp OHV version as standard equipment early in the year.
 A two-barrel version of this engine became an option.
-The only transmission available was still the three-speed manual with a steering column-mounted shifter on all body styles.
+The only transmission available was still the three-speed manual with a steering-column-mounted shifter across all body styles.